We’re so excited that our pilot project is located in Candelaria, Colombia!

 Cattle ranching has moved into the area, and with cattle ranching comes deforestation.
 Most of the trees in the area have now been removed and replaced with open plains, leading to several problems.
 The largest, and what we’re most concerned about, is that trees help the soil to retain rainwater.
 When there are trees the soil acts like a sponge, soaking up the water, which then slowly moves through the soil, feeding streams and rivers throughout the year.
 However, when all of the trees are removed from a landscape the water runs over the ground, into rivers and streams, and then is gone very quickly.
 So instead of having a reliable source all year, the community only has it for part of the year.
 The loss of trees also has lead to desertification of the area, and soil loss, further exacerbating the problem.

-Also, the information available on groundwater in the area shows that it is too saline to be used for drinking water.
+Unfortunately, the information available on groundwater in the area shows that it is too saline to be used for drinking water.
 This makes sense because Candelaria is so close to the coast, and, because of the deforestation there isn’t very much fresh water (rain) percolating into the ground to offset the saline water.
 But, to every problem there is a solution, and in this case solar desalination may be the answer.
 This is one option we’ll be looking at as the project progresses.

-Candelaria has a very severe sanitation problem; 95% of the population go to the bathroom out in the open.
+Candelaria has a very severe sanitation problem; around 50% of the population go to the bathroom out in the open.
 This has many health implications, and could be attributing to the poor quality of the water in the vicinity of Candelaria.
 We plan to make this a thing of the past by educating the community on the importance of good sanitation practices, and then helping them to build latrines for the community.
 Since this is a farming community we think composting toilets would be a great fit, and we plan to propose this solution to the community.

 We’re happy to be working with a great local partner on this project, the Association of Fishermen, Peasants, Indigenous and Afro-descendants for the Community Development of the Great Swamp of the Lower Sinú.
 Quite a mouth full, but in spanish the name can be shortened to the acronym ASPROCIG.
 This association has been working to help people in Colombia since 1998, and includes 96 community based organizations.